coquencio/ampliavision/README.md

 $ pip install e .
 ```
 ## Database
-Configure database connection arguments in "src/Core/Constants.py" in the class named connection.
+Configure database connection arguments in  the following route "src/Core/Constants.py", arguments will be configured in the class named "connection".

-Run sql scripts in Database folder.
+Run sql scripts from Database folder.

 ## Run
 ```sh